seamusgsullivan/Birdwatching-Information-Hub/docs/README.md

     This command uses `nodemon` to start the `index.js` server, which typically listens on `http://localhost:3000`. `nodemon` will automatically restart the server upon detecting file changes in the backend code.
 Monitor the terminal for messages indicating the server has started successfully.

 2.  **View the Frontend:**
-    * Open any of the HTML files (e.g., `home.html`, `search.html`) in a web browser.
+    * Open any of the HTML files (e.g., `home.html`) in your web browser.
-    * **Recommended Method:** If using VS Code, install the "Live Server" extension.
-Right-click on an HTML file (like `home.html`) in the file explorer and choose "Open with Live Server."
+    * **Method A (Recommended for Live Reload):** If using VS Code, install the "Live Server" extension.
+Right-click on an HTML file (like `home.html`) and choose "Open with Live Server."
 This usually serves the page from an address like `http://127.0.0.1:5500`.
+    * **Method B (Directly from the Node.js server):** Since the backend server (`index.js`) is also configured to serve the frontend files, you can alternatively navigate directly to `http://localhost:3000` in your browser after starting the backend.
-    * The displayed web pages will then retrieve data by making requests to the backend server running at `http://localhost:3000`.
+    * In both methods, the displayed web pages will retrieve API data by making requests to the backend server running at `http://localhost:3000/api/...`.

 #### 2.4.
 Testing